top of page

 Help Us Raise $15,000 to Power Genetic Research Innovation

 At Code for the Cure Inc., we believe small projects can spark big discoveries.
-That’s why we’re launching a campaign to raise $15,000 to fund a pilot grant supporting groundbreaking research on genetic disorders.
+That’s why we’re launching a campaign to raise $15,000 to fund a pilot grant supporting research on hereditary pancreatitis one of the most underrepresented and dangerous cancers.

 What Is a Pilot Grant?